Atlas975/Notes/DistributedSystems/CommunicationModels/Indirect_communication.md

 ![[Pasted image 20240509155920.png|300|300]]

+- Both read and take operations are based on pattern matching (associative access)
+- Tuples themselves are immutable and can only be consumed using a take operation
 ## Indirect communication considerations
 - **Efficiency:** Optimising the routing of messages to ensure quick and efficient delivery.
 - **Scalability:** Ensuring the system can handle large numbers of users / high message load.
 - **Flexibility:** Allowing for changes in the network without significant disruption.

-### Conclusion

-Indirect communication systems like publish-subscribe systems, message queues, and tuple spaces provide powerful paradigms for flexible and efficient communication in distributed systems.
-They are particularly valuable in environments where participants are loosely coupled and can dynamically change.